 However, we must be careful not to confuse aggression with confidence.
 It is one thing to show pride in your products or express faith in a team.
 It is something much darker when you send a zillion emails to people threatening them to reply.

 So, how do you avoid descending into harassing marketing?
 Having dump trucks full of money and not hiring bullies usually does the trick.
-However, as that is easier said than done, I am going to shove those two issues aside and focus on the third issue: message discipline.
+However, as that is easier said than done, I am going to shove those two issues aside and focus on the more important issue: message discipline.

 Message Discipline

-Have you ever actually read some of the emails and marketing content that startups produce?
+Have you ever read some of the emails and marketing content that startups generate?
 Awful does not describe it sufficiently.
 It is advanced awful.
 Recently, I was reading a company’s “Definitive Guide” and got a headache from the eyerolling.
 Pages of banal platitudes and grandiose claims.
-The document treated me like I was a complete idiot and incapable of comprehending basic principles of business, cloud computing, security, or breathing.
-The document was also filled with obvious statements packaged as deep insights.
 For example, it took this “Definitive Guide” over 200 words to inform me that “losing data can be catastrophic to a company.”
-Wow.
-The raccoons eating my garbage know that.
+The raccoons eating garbage in my backyard know that.

 No marketing email should be longer than three sentences or about 40 words.
 If you cannot make your point in three sentences, then it is not worth reading.